Indigenous White Wines of Croatia, Selection & Tasting Notes

-Part of the wine for the blend was macerated and wine has gone through the malolactic fermentation, so the acidity is softened and the balance achieved in this great and strong white blend.
-Definitely wine you want to leave for the end of the white wine tasting.
+Part of the wine for the blend was macerated and the wine itself has gone through the malolactic fermentation, so the acidity is softened and a balance is achieved in this great and strong white blend.
+Definitely a wine you want to leave for the end of the white wine tasting.

 Looking for a perfect gift for the your friends and family?
 Surprise them with The Wine and More Gift Voucher and let them choose the wines they want to try.